jmmitchell/movestough/README.md

 # movestough.sh

-**tl;dr: Move files in a source directory to a target directory without loss, then clean up the source directory as needed.**
+**tl;dr: Bash script to monitor a source directory and move any added objects to a target directory, ensuring via fail-safe handling of data and then clean up the source directory as directed.
+Log all actions.**

 ## Intended Use